 Art Materials to Help Students Settle

 Jenny always sets out a variety of arts material on participants’ tables whenever she facilitates a group session of any kind.
 She invites people to use them however they like, although making art with these materials is not part of the session in any formal way.
 Her photos on this page show the kinds of creations people have made while taking part in discussions about unrelated topics.
-For more on this, click on the pile of modeling clay on the table at the centre of the picture on the learning and violence website.

 Introducing Modeling Clay